joeappleton18/advanced-database-systems-2021/sessions/week_1/README.md

 ## Setting up a development environment

 It is most convenient to configure a local development environment.
 This process should be simple, as we need minimal dependencies to get going, just NodeJS and MongoDB.

-## Installing MongoDB

-It is most convenient to configure a local development environment.
-This process should be simple, as we need minimal dependencies to get going, just NodeJS and MongoDB.
+You will not be able to install MongoDB at University.
+However, you should certainly do this if you are using your own computer.

 **Mac Installation**